sshishe/jsdeodorant/README.md

 An example of a working set of switches for project **Closure Library** is:
 <br />
 `
--output_csv -class_analysis -module-analysis -package-system "ClosureLibrary" -analyze-lbClasses
+-output-csv -class-analysis -module-analysis -package-system "ClosureLibrary" -analyze-lbClasses -directory-path "/Users/Shahriar/Documents/workspace/era/dataset/closure-library-v20160315" -name "closure-library"
--directory_path "/Users/Shahriar/Documents/workspace/era/dataset/closure-library-v20160315"
--name "closure-library"
 `